davidday99/open-eeprom/docs/usage/getting_started.rst

    $ pip install -r requirements.txt

-Set up your programmer with the `OpenEEPROM firmware <https://github.com/davidday99/open-eeprom-fw.git>`_.
+Program an MCU with the `OpenEEPROM firmware <https://github.com/davidday99/open-eeprom-fw.git>`_.
 After that, you're good to go.